zero-to-mastery/ascii-art/README.md

 6. Run the example code with the command: `python3 make_art.py ztm-logo.png`
 7. Stare with amazement 😮
 8. Start chatting with other ZTM students in the #hacktoberfest-2024 channel on our Discord to get help, work together, and share your contributions!
+9. **IMPORTANT: DO NOT MODIFY THE make_art.py FILE.
+ONLY THE community_version.py FILE SHOULD BE MODIFIED.**

 ## ❇️ How to contribute?